Mary Anning: Statue

 In August 2018, a campaign called "Mary Anning Rocks" was formed by an 11-year-old schoolgirl from Dorset, Evie Swire, supported by her mother Anya Pearson.
 The campaign was set up to remember Anning in her hometown of Lyme Regis by erecting a statue and creating a learning legacy in her name.
 A crowdfunding campaign began but was put on hold due to the COVID-19 pandemic in the United Kingdom; it resumed in November 2020.
 By January 2021, the sculptor Denise Dutton had been commissioned to produce the work.
 The statue was granted planning permission by Dorset Council for a space overlooking Black Ven, where Anning made many of her finds.
 Professor Alice Roberts and Swire unveiled the statue on 21 May 2022, the 223rd anniversary of Anning's birth.

-In fiction
+In the arts

 Mary Anning appears in the web manga Learn Even More with Manga!, derived from the 2015 video game Fate/Grand Order.
 Her depiction in that manga brings several features from Anning's life into play, such as fossil-collecting gear, fossils, and live versions of ichthyosaurs and plesiosaurs.
 In 2022, Anning was added to the video game Fate/Grand Order as a gacha character for a limited time.

-The film Ammonite, directed by Francis Lee, and based on segments of Anning's life and legacy, premiered at the 2020 Toronto International Film Festival.
-Kate Winslet portrays Anning and Saoirse Ronan portrays Charlotte Murchison, with the two engaged in a fictional lesbian relationship.
+The 2020 film Ammonite, directed by Francis Lee, and based on segments of Anning's life and legacy, premiered at the 2020 Toronto International Film Festival.
+Kate Winslet portrays Anning and Saoirse Ronan portrays Charlotte Murchison, with the two engaged in an imagined lesbian relationship.

-She appears in the 2019 play Digging Up Dessa by Laura Schellhardt.
-The titular Dessa is a 12-year-old girl who learns to cope with her anger and grief after the loss of her father in a car accident and moving to a new city.
-Following the crash, she also befriends Mary Anning as an imaginary friend and takes an interest in paleontology.
-She participates in her new school's science fair with the goal of calling out the patriarchy in the field of science and properly crediting women's achievements.